My courses help students apply philosophical skills to thrive in diverse democracies.

-Approach to Teaching
+Approach

 We live in complex information cultures that benefit from the intersubjective habits of mind my courses promote.
-Such habits are embedded in the marking rubrics I use to assess a student’s ability to prove their argument, evaluate concepts in context, as well as apply well-researched primary and secondary sources of evidence.
-We may have tremendous power to access information through digital devices, but this does not inevitably result in the skills necessary to deliberate meaningfully amidst diverse human beings.
+Such skills are embedded in the marking rubrics I use to assess a student’s ability to prove their argument, evaluate concepts in context, as well as apply well-researched primary and secondary sources of evidence.
+We may have tremendous power to access information through digital tools, but this does not inevitably result in the skills necessary to deliberate meaningfully amidst diverse human beings.
 It seems to me that Kant's enlightenment challenge, sapere aude [dare to be wise], remains ever out in front of us.

 Course Offerings